Doubly infinite residual neural networks: a diffusion process approach: Doubly infinite ResNets

-The connection between Gaussian processes and infinitely wide (finitely) deep neural neural networks is well understood in the literature \citep{neal1995bayesian,lee2018deep,garriga-alonso2018deep}.
-In \cref{sec:doubly_infinite_diff} we show that similar results hold true in the context of infinitely deep and infinitely wide ResNets, thus obtaining convergence to a Gaussian process prior.
-For infinite wide neural networks, the Neural Tangent Kernel (NTK, \cite{jacot2018neural,arora2019exact,lee2019wide}) allows for computing the solution obtained by fully training a neural network according to continuous-time, i.e. infinitesimal learning rate, GD under the assumption of a quadratic loss.
-The ``reparametrized'' gradients used by GD are computed with respect to parameters which are i.i.d. distributed according to standard Gaussian distributions and any scaling is expressed via multiplication, not via the Gaussian distribution's variance.
-In our context this corresponds to gradients with respect to $(\varepsilon^W_t, \varepsilon^b_t)$ in \cref{eq:fc_iid_discr_repar}.
-In particular, if $\widehat{y}^{(i)},\widehat{y}^{(j)} \in \R$ are outputs of a neural network corresponding to two data points, and if $\theta$ is the vector of all model parameters, the corresponding NTK is defined as
+The connection between Gaussian processes and infinitely wide neural networks is well-known \citep{neal1995bayesian,lee2018deep,garriga-alonso2018deep}.
+In \cref{sec:doubly_infinite_diff} we show that similar results hold true for infinitely deep and infinitely wide ResNets, thus obtaining convergence to a Gaussian process.
+For infinitely wide neural networks, the NTK of \cite{jacot2018neural,arora2019exact,lee2019wide} allows for computing the solution obtained by fully training a neural network according to continuous-time, i.e. infinitesimal learning rate, gradient descent under the assumption of a quadratic loss.
+More in detail, let $\widehat{y}^{(i)}_\theta \in \R$ be the output of a neural network with parameters $\theta \in \R^{\Theta}$ for its $i$-th input, $i=1,\dots,N$.
+Let $\mathcal{R}(\theta) = \frac{1}{2}\sum_{i=1}^N (\widehat{y}_\theta^{(i)} - y^{(i)})^2$ be the squared loss over training data, where $y^{(i)}$ denotes the $i$-th target.
+We report \cite[Proposition 3.1]{arora2019exact} according to our notation: